 Removing Small Pieces of Vinyl Siding

-Zip tool is a hand-held tool that works by releasing flange to ensure that horizontal pieces of siding are locked on the wall.
-After removing the damaged pieces of siding, replacing it with a new piece becomes a straightforward task.
-If you have some problems that are in need of care be sure to check out our cedar siding.
+Zip tool is a hand-held tool that works by releasing flange to ensure that horizontal pieces of vinyl siding are locked on the wall.
+After removing the damaged pieces of vinyl siding, replacing them with a new piece becomes a straightforward task.
+If you have some problems that are in need of care be sure to check out our cedar siding in Oakville and Toronto.

 Before you start, you will need the following: